AmnaMubarak/gpa_and_cgpa_calculator/README.md

 # gpa_and_cgpa_calculator
-The project is basically written on  C++.
-Basically it is a gpa and cgpa calculator that will allow the user to calculate his gpa/cgpa easily.
+This project is based on C++ OOP programming language.
+Basically it is a gpa and cgpa calculator that will allow the user to calculate the gpa or cgpa easily.